awsdocs/amazon-opensearch-service-developer-guide/doc_source/bp.md

 If your domain stores sensitive data, [enable node\-to\-node encryption](ntn.md)\.

+### Monitor with AWS Security Hub<a name="bp-security-hub"></a>

+Monitor your usage of OpenSearch Service as it relates to security best practices by using [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html)\.
+Security Hub uses security controls to evaluate resource configurations and security standards to help you comply with various compliance frameworks\.
+For more information about using Security Hub to evaluate OpenSearch Service resources, see [Amazon OpenSearch Service controls](https://docs.aws.amazon.com/securityhub/latest/userguide/opensearch-controls.html) in the *AWS Security Hub User Guide*\.

 ## Cost optimization<a name="bp-cost-optimization"></a>

 The following best practices apply to optimizing and saving on your OpenSearch Service costs\.